Duke Kahanamoku: Death and legacy

 Kahanamoku died of a heart attack on January 22, 1968, at age 77.
 For his burial at sea, a long motorcade of mourners, accompanied by a 30-man police escort, traveled in procession across town to Waikiki Beach.
 Reverend Abraham Akaka, the pastor of Kawaiahao Church, performed the service.
 A group of beach boys sang Hawaiian songs, including "Aloha Oe", and Kahanamoku's ashes were scattered into the ocean.

 Statues and monuments

+In 1990, a 9-foot bronze statue of Kahanamoku was unveiled in Waikiki, in Honolulu, Hawaii.
+The statue is not facing the nearby ocean shore, but is facing the street, to welcome tourists and locals, in the spirit of Aloha.

-In 1994 a statue of Kahanamoku by Barry Donohoo was inaugurated in Freshwater, NSW, Australia.
+In 1994, a statue of Kahanamoku by Barry Donohoo was inaugurated in Freshwater, NSW, Australia.
 It is the showpiece of the Australian Surfers Walk of Fame.

 On February 28, 2015, a monument featuring a replica of Kahanamoku's surfboard was unveiled at New Brighton beach, Christchurch, New Zealand in honor of the 100th anniversary of Kahanamoku's visit to New Brighton.

 A statue of Kahanamoku was installed in Huntington Beach, California.
 A nearby restaurant is named for him and is close to Huntington Beach pier.
 The City of Huntington Beach identifies with the legacy of surfing, and a museum dedicated to that sport is located here.

-In April 2022 NSW Heritage announced that Kahanamoku would be included in the first batch of Blue Plaques to be issued, to recognize his contribution to recreation and surfing.
+In April 2022, NSW Heritage announced that Kahanamoku would be included in the first batch of Blue Plaques to be issued, to recognize his contribution to recreation and surfing.

+A sculpture of Kahanamoku flanked by a male knee paddler and a female prone paddler commemorating the Catalina Classic Paddleboard Race was installed on the Manhattan Beach Pier in 2023.